BryanHarrisScripts/BryanHarrisScripts.github.io/README.md

 <div align="left">

 Open 🆂🆃🅾️🆁🆈 aims to serve as a central hub, branching out to engage artists across the entertainment sector, offering a decentralized alternative to the conventional Hollywood route.
-This model intends to democratize the industry, inviting creatives to share, collaborate, and explore new pathways to success, fostering diversity and innovation in the process.<br><br>

-openstorystudio.com, created by Bryan Harris, makes writing scripts easier and more fun with smart tech.
+This model intends to democratize the industry, inviting creatives to share, collaborate, and explore new pathways to success, fostering diversity and innovation in the process. openstorystudio.com, created by Bryan Harris, makes writing scripts easier and more fun with smart tech.
 The platform turns your scripts into visual scenes and breaks them down into easy parts, perfect for scriptwriters and creatives.
 By bringing characters to life and letting people work together on stories, we're blending the latest tech with storytelling, making it an exciting new way to tell and share stories.

 </div>

 The primary purpose behind establishing Open Source Storytelling was to share the script of my screenplay, "Afterglow," with the world.
 I realized that many of my creations were confined to a computer hard drive, and it made sense to share them under an open-source license.
 This was my initial focus.
 However, as I delved deeper into the editing process, I began consulting books I had acquired and interacting with ChatGPT.
 This interaction prompted me to construct a resource for budding screenwriters.
 Consequently, this is how the inception of this website on GitHub occurred.
 GitHub serves as a suitable platform as it is not only a repository for my scripts but also offers a revision control system, allowing for structured and organized management of the scripts.
 Thus, this website is more than a space to share my work; it is a comprehensive resource for amateur screenwriters, providing them with valuable references and insights to facilitate their learning and development in screenplay writing.

 ## Overview of OpenStory